-Sample collection techniques are described in the "Sample Collection" section of the Piccolo blood chemistry analyzer or the Piccolo Xpress chemistry analyzer Operator's Manual.
+Sample collection techniques are described in the "Sample Collection" section of the Piccolo Xpress® chemistry analyzer Operator's Manual.

-- The minimum required sample size is ~100 μL of heparinized whole blood, heparinized plasma, serum or control material.
+- The minimum required sample size is ~100 μL of lithium heparinized whole blood, lithium heparinized plasma, serum or control material.
 The reagent disc sample chamber can contain up to 120 μL of sample. - Whole blood samples obtained by venipuncture must be homogeneous before transferring a sample to the reagent disc.
 Gently invert the collection tube several times just prior to sample transfer.
-Do not shake the collection tube; shaking may cause hemolysis. - Hemolysis may cause erroneously high results in potassium assays.
+Do not shake the collection tube; shaking may cause hemolysis. - Whole blood samples should only be obtained via venipuncture, not from capillary blood.

+- Hemolysis may cause erroneously high results in potassium assays.
 This problem may go undetected when analyzing whole blood (release of potassium from as few as 0.5% of the erythrocytes can increase the potassium serum level by 0.5 mmol/L).
-In addition, even unhemolyzed specimens that are not promptly processed may have increased potassium levels due to intracellular potassium leakage. - Whole blood venipuncture samples should be run within 60 minutes of collection. - Refrigerating whole blood samples can cause significant changes in concentration of creatinine.
-The sample may be separated into plasma or serum and stored in capped sample tubes at 2-8°C (36-46°F) if the sample cannot be run within 60 minutes.

-- Use only lithium heparin (green stopper) evacuated specimen collection tubes for whole blood or plasma samples.
-Use no-additive (red stopper) evacuated specimen collection tubes or serum separator tubes (red or red/black stopper) for serum samples. - The concentration of total carbon dioxide is most accurately determined when the assay is done immediately after opening the tube and as promptly as possible after collection and processing of the blood in the unopened tube.
-Ambient air contains far less carbon dioxide than does plasma, and gaseous dissolved carbon dioxide will escape from the specimen into the air, with a consequent decrease in carbon dioxide value of up to 6 mmol/L in the course of 1 hour. - Start the test within 10 minutes of transferring the sample into the reagent disc.
+In addition, even unhemolyzed specimens that are not promptly processed may have increased potassium levels due to intracellular potassium leakage.40 - Whole blood venipuncture samples should be run within 60 minutes of collection.
+41 Glucose concentrations are affected by the length of time since the patient has eaten and by the type of sample collected from the patient.
+To accurately determine glucose results, samples should be obtained from a patient who has been fasting for at least 12 hours.
+The glucose concentration decreases approximately 5-12 mg/dL in 1 hour in uncentrifuged samples stored at room temperature.
+42 - Refrigerating whole blood samples can cause significant changes in concentration of creatinine and glucose.
+43 The sample may be separated into plasma or serum and stored in capped sample tubes at 2-8°C (36-46°F) if the sample cannot be run within 60 minutes. - Use only lithium heparin (green stopper) evacuated specimen collection tubes for whole blood or plasma samples.
+Use no-additive (red stopper) evacuated specimen collection tubes or serum separator tubes (red/black stopper) for serum samples. - The concentration of total carbon dioxide is most accurately determined when the assay is done immediately after opening the tube and as promptly as possible after collection and processing of the blood in the unopened tube.
+Ambient air contains far less carbon dioxide than does plasma, and gaseous dissolved carbon dioxide will escape from the specimen into the air, with a consequent decrease in carbon dioxide value of up to 6 mmol/L in the course of 1 hour.44 - Start the test within 10 minutes of transferring the sample into the reagent disc.